blurite/rsprox/README.md

 > support for further platforms and client types.

 1. This only works with Windows and Linux, not macOS.
-2. RuneLite is not supported at this time.
-I will explore this possibility after revision 229, when gamepacks are private.
-3. The client must not have any protocol-breaking changes, same traditional networking must be used.
+2. The client must not have any protocol-breaking changes, same traditional networking must be used.
 The only supported change at this time is changing the varp count in the client from the size-5000 int array.
-4. Must be on revision 223 or higher.
+3. Must be on revision 223 or higher.

 #### Setting Up Custom Targets
 In order to use the new proxy targets feature, one has to manually fill in the yaml file containing them.